ThompsonBethany01/Telco_Churn/README.md

 Relevant exploration is documented in the final Modeling.ipynb.
 For the more in-depth exploration process, go to [Exploration.ipynb](https://github.com/ThompsonBethany01/Telco_Churn/blob/master/Exploration.ipynb)
 ## Model
-After splitting and exploring the data, move on to modeling
+After splitting and exploring the data, we move on to modeling.
-Try four different classification models, determining which data features and model parameters create better predictions
+With the train data set, try four different classification models, determining which data features and model parameters create better predictions
 - Logistic Regression
 - Decision Tree
 - Random Forest
 - K-Nearest Neighbors
-Evaluate the 3 top models on validate data set Evaluate the best model on test data set
+Evaluate the 3 top models on the alidate data set Evaluate the best model on the test data set
 ## Conclusion
+- Hypothesis testing and correlation heatmap showed that features such as tech support and device protection do affect churn, but at a lower rate than service type or contract type
+- The Random Forest classification model created is four percent more accurate than the baseline model
-- Choose a Random Forest Classifier using five features of: tech support, automatic payment, service/contract type, and monthly charges
+- The model uses five features: (tech support, automatic payment, service/contract type, and monthly charges) and a max_depth = 5
 - A simplified visual of how the model works is below
 ![random_forest_visual](https://i.pinimg.com/originals/7b/28/3f/7b283f5e05af1fd7f6ec949ceb847875.png)
 ****
 # **How to Reproduce**
+- [x] Read this README.md
+- [ ] Download the aquire.py, prepare.py, and Modeling.ipynb into your working directory
+- [ ] Run the Modeling.ipynb notebook
+- [ ] Have fun doing your own exploring, modeling, and more!